 St Martin’s, Barholm is a medieval church, exhibiting Saxon origins and beautiful Norman arches and arcading, as well as evidence of the Tractarian values espoused by the parish in the 19th century.

-Visitors often comment on the special atmosphere of peace and tranquillity within the church – which is also enjoyed by worshipers (from inside and outside the parish) at our service of traditional Evening Prayer on the first Sunday of the month at 6pm and Holy Communion (Common Worship Order One traditional language) every third Sunday at 9am under normal circumstances.
+Visitors often comment on the special atmosphere of peace and tranquillity within the church – which is also enjoyed by worshipers (from inside and outside the parish) at our service of traditional Evening Prayer on the first Sunday of the month at 6pm and Holy Communion (Common Worship Order One traditional language) once a month at 9am

 We welcome those who wish to have a guided tour in large or small groups and why not combine this with a cup of tea and cake.

 We have made improvements to the church to ensure that your visit will be as safe and comfortable as possible.

 Many too enjoy the quiet, calm and reflective atmosphere that St Martin’s provides.
 It has a distinctive traditional feel and asks to be visited along with others in the group.